dealing with the media

 Who should talk to the media?

 You may find you are too overwhelmed with emotion to answer questions form journalists about your missing relative or friend.
 It may be helpful to appoint a relative or close friend to act as a family spokesperson.
-Alternatively, you can ask your Garda case officer to provide someone to brief the media.
+Alternatively, you can ask your Garda Family Liaison Officer to provide someone to brief the media.

 It is often helpful if you have a Garda with you if you are being interviewed by the media.
 They may be able to provide additional information or step in if you are unable to continue.